WBCK

 WBCK (95.3 FM) is a radio station in Battle Creek, Michigan, United States, owned by Townsquare Media.
-WBCK has a news/talk format.
+Programming includes syndicated sports talk programs originating from WXYT in Detroit branded as The Ticket as well as ESPN Radio programming nights and weekends.

 History

 WBCK began broadcasting with 1,000 watts on AM 930 in Battle Creek and surrounding areas of West Michigan.
 It featured a full-service MOR/adult contemporary format for years, evolving into news/talk by the mid-1990s.

 Two brothers, Robert and David Holmes formed Michigan Broadcasting Company, and it went on the air at 8:00 pm on Friday, July 9, 1948.
 After some comments on the new radio station from local dignitaries, the owners, and the staff, the station went into a broadcast of a Detroit Tigers game.
 WBCK was originally an affiliate of the Mutual Broadcasting System but in recent years has been a FOX News radio affiliate.

 The radio station originally originated its broadcasts from the Security National Bank Building (now "The Milton") in downtown Battle Creek.
 A fire destroyed the studios in 1958.
 After the fire, WBCK relocated to the transmitter site on Golden Avenue, just south of downtown.
 The location was chosen because of its close proximity to downtown Battle Creek, and the fact that the high ground would be good to locate an FM or TV station.
 While other FM stations, and even another AM station, broadcast from the Golden Ave. site over the years along with WBCK, WBCK-TV never came to fruition.

 WBCK, along with WBXX, moved out of the studios on Golden Ave. in February 2022.